opendocsg/slw-judgments-backfill/2013_SGHC_145/report.md

 **The law**

-4       The principles governing a stay of execution pending appeal have been concisely summarised in _Strandore Invest A/S v Soh Kim Wat_ [2010] SGHC 174 at [7]:
+4       The principles governing a stay of execution pending appeal have been concisely summarised in _Strandore Invest A/S v Soh Kim Wat_ <span class="citation">[2010] SGHC 174</span> at [7]:

  (a) ...